google-research/google-research/scalable_shampoo/README.md

     be reshaped into \[9, 128, 128\] before computing the Shampooo preconditioners allowing us to improve the resolution of the second moments that are computed.
-8. Hardwork done by JAX, TensorFlow, XLA and TPU teams in making infrastructure improvements that all this written ontop of that we take for granted.
+8. Hard work done by JAX, TensorFlow, XLA and TPU teams in making infrastructure improvements ontop of which all of this is written that we take for granted.
-9. Nado and Gilmer et al 2021 [4] demonstrated that tuning is crucial, and also how to tune -- Hence, we follow in their foot steps, and tune distributed Shampoo similarly.
+9. Nado and Gilmer et al 2021 [4] demonstrated that tuning is crucial, and also how to tune effectively -- Hence, we follow in their foot steps, and tune distributed Shampoo similarly.

 ## To reproduce